dsharlet/slinky/README.md

 |             32 |      23.965 |         13.942 | 1.719 |

 ## Observations
-As we might expect, the observations vary depending on the total size of the copy:
+As we should expect, the observations vary depending on the total size of the copy:

 - When the total size is small enough to fit in L1 or L2 cache, the cost of the `memcpy` will be small, and the overhead will be relatively more expensive.
 This cost is as much as 40% when copying 1 KB at a time, according to the data above.
 - Even when the entire copy fits in the L1 cache, the overhead of dispatching 8KB at a time is negligible.